Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Constraining the Lipschitz Constant

 \subsection{Stability of $p$-norm Estimation}

 A natural question to ask is which $p$-norm should be chosen when using the training procedure given in Algorithm~\ref{alg:projected-grad}.
 The Euclidean (i.e., spectral) norm is often seen as the default choice, due to its special status when talking about distances in the real world.
 Like~\citet{yoshida2017}, we use the power method to estimate the spectral norms of the linear operations in deep networks.
-The convergence rate of the power method is related to the ratio of the two highest singular values, $\frac{\sigma_2}{\sigma_1}$.
+The convergence rate of the power method is related to the ratio of the two largest singular values, $\frac{\sigma_2}{\sigma_1}$~\citep{larson2016}.
 If the two largest singular values are almost the same, it will converge very slowly.
-Because each iteration of the power method for computing the spectral norm of a convolutional layer requires both forward propagation and backward propagation, it is only feasible to perform a small number of iterations.
-However, regardless of the quality of the approximation, we can be certain that our approximation is an underestimate of the true norm: the expression in the final line of Algorithm~\ref{alg:power-method} is maximised when $\vec x_n$ is the first eigenvector of $W$.
-Therefore, if the algorithm has not converged $\vec x_n$ will not be an eigenvector of $W$ and our approximation of $\sigma_{max}$ will be an underestimate.
+Because each iteration of the power method for computing the spectral norm of a convolutional layer requires both forward propagation and backward propagation, it is only feasible to perform a small number of iterations before one will notice an impact in the training speed.
+However, regardless of the quality of the approximation, we can be certain that it does not overestimate the true norm: the expression in the final line of Algorithm~\ref{alg:power-method} is maximised when $\vec x_n$ is the first eigenvector of $W$.
+Therefore, if the algorithm has not converged, $\vec x_n$ will not be a singular vector of $W$ and our approximation of $\sigma_{max}$ will be an underestimate.

-In contrast to the spectral norm calculation, we compute the values of the $\ell_1$ and $\ell_\infty$ norms exactly, in time that is linear in the number of weights in a layer, so it always comprises a relatively small fraction of the overall runtime for training the network.
-However, it may be the case that the $\ell_1$ and $\ell_\infty$ constraints do not provide as suitable an inductive bias as the $\ell_2$ constraint.
+In contrast to the spectral norm, we compute the values of the $\ell_1$ and $\ell_\infty$ norms exactly, in time that is linear in the number of weights in a layer, so it always comprises a relatively small fraction of the overall runtime for training the network.
+Of course, it may be the case that the $\ell_1$ and $\ell_\infty$ constraints do not provide as suitable an inductive bias as the $\ell_2$ constraint.
 This is something we investigate in our experimental evaluation.